matrukan/UK-Train-Ride-Analysis/README.md

-# 🚆 UK Train Rides Analysis (Maven Analytics Challenge)
+# 🚆 UK Train Rides Analysis (Maven Analytics Challenge) - Power BI Dashboard

-This project analyzes train ride data from the UK, using the dataset provided by **Maven Analytics** for a data storytelling challenge.
-The objective is to uncover meaningful insights about the UK railway system, covering aspects such as route performance, delay patterns, revenue generation, and travel trends over time.

----
+## Overview
+This Power BI dashboard provides an interactive analysis of UK train rides, focusing on performance metrics, customer trends, and operational insights with 32k Transactions.
+The dashboard is designed to help stakeholders understand key patterns in train travel data.

+## 📊 Key Objectives

+- Analyze average journey duration and delays by operator and route.
+- Identify the most profitable and high-traffic routes.
+- Explore travel behavior across different months and days.
+- Determine factors influencing delays and trip efficiency.

 ## 📁 Dataset Overview

 # Railway Ticket Sales Data Description

-## Overview
-This dataset contains records of railway ticket transactions, including details about purchases, journeys, and customer information.
-The data spans from December 8, 2023, to January 3, 2024, and includes various attributes such as purchase methods, ticket types, journey statuses, and more.

-## Columns Description

 - **Transaction ID**: Unique identifier for each transaction.
 - **Date of Purchase**: The date when the ticket was purchased (format: YYYY-MM-DD).
 - **Time of Purchase**: The time when the ticket was purchased (format: HH:MM:SS).